John Aasen: Career

 Aasen worked for Midway Chemical, a company based in St. Paul, in 1917–1918.
-After that, he worked in various shows, including Barnum & Bailey and C.A.
-Wortham's World's Best Shows.
+After that, he worked in various shows, including Barnum & Bailey and C. A. Wortham's World's Best Shows.

 The death of giant George Auger led to Aasen's working in the film Why Worry?
 (1923).
 Later, he acted in several other films like Bengal Tiger, Charlie Chan at the Circus, Growing Pains, Should Married Men Go Home?, Legionnaires in Paris, Two Flaming Youths, The Sting of Stings, Long Fliv the King and the Tod Browning film Freaks, in a small uncredited cameo appearance.

-Death

-Aasen died from pneumonia on August 1, 1938, at Mendocino State Hospital in Mendocino, California.
-His body was later shipped to Dr. Charles Humberd in Missouri for study and dissection.
-The skeleton was kept by the doctor, and eventually shipped to Loma Linda, California.
-Aasen's cremated soft parts were given a Masonic funeral at Forest Lawn Cemetery in Glendale, California.